 Your discussions during counseling sessions are confidential.
-The staff adheres to the ethical guidelines of the American Psychological Association, the American Counseling Association, the National Association for Social Workers, and the Texas Confidentiality law.
+The staff adheres to the ethical guidelines of the American Psychological Association, the American Association for Counseling and Development and the Texas Confidentiality law.

 Because this is a training facility, there may be times when your case will be discussed with a supervisor for consultation.
 Ethical standards also require breach of confidentiality in certain circumstances.
 Ask your counselor for further clarification on this issue.